Circling Back to Recurrent Models of Language: Dynamic Evaluation

 \section{Dynamic Evaluation}

 \citet{hinton1987using} proposed fast weights, wherein parameters have a slow- and a fast-changing component.
 Much later, \citet{ba2016using} showed a form of attention to be an instantiation of fast weights.
-Similarly, some forms of meta learning, e.g. few-shot adaptation with gradient updates, can be interpreted as fast weights.
-To mimic this setting and gain a particularly general fast weights implementation, it would be desirable to allow the model weights to depend on the context as in $p(x_i|\theta(x_{<i}),x_{<i})$, where the fast weights $\theta(x_{<i})$ are computed with a gradient-based updates to the slow weights $\theta_0$.
-However, due to the practical difficulties involved in training batches with per-example inner gradient updates, we eschew fast weights at training time but not when performing evaluation, thus we end up with what's called dynamic evaluation \citep{krause2017dynamic}.
-In this work, we emphasize dynamic evaluation results as a proxy for the gradient-based fast weights model.
+Similarly, some forms of meta learning, e.g.\ few-shot adaptation with gradient updates, can be interpreted as fast weights.
+To mimic this setting and gain a particularly general fast weights implementation, it would be desirable to allow the model weights to depend on the context as in $p(x_i\tmid \theta(x_{<i}),x_{<i})$, where the fast weights $\theta(x_{<i})$ are computed with gradient-based updates to the slow weights $\theta_0$.
+However, due to the practical difficulties involved in training batches with per-example inner gradient updates, we eschew fast weights at training time but not when performing evaluation, thus we end up with what is called dynamic evaluation \citep{krause2017dynamic}.
+Here, we present dynamic evaluation results as a proxy for the gradient-based fast weights model.

 As argued heuristically above, attention may be interpreted as a particular way of adapting the weights to the context (outer product memory), like the Mogrifier, which has an even more restricted form of update (scaling columns of weight matrices).
 Thus, it is not surprising that \citet{melis2019mogrifier} found that Transformers are better at adapting without changing their weights, leaving less in-context signal for dynamic evaluation to pick up.